 Strength and Conditioning

-The career concentration in Strength and Conditioning prepares students to be effective Strength and Conditioning specialists and to also be prepared for graduate work in this area.
-The curriculum design is intended to supplement the majors of Exercise Science and Athletic Training and will provide students with the knowledge, skills, and experience specifically needed by Strength and Conditioning specialists beyond that which is acquired in the respective majors.
+The career concentration in strength and conditioning will help prepare you to be effective strength and conditioning specialists and to also be prepared for graduate work in this area.
+The curriculum design is intended to supplement the majors of exercise science and athletic training and will provide students with the knowledge, skills, and experience specifically needed by strength and conditioning specialists beyond that which is acquired in the respective majors.
 The curriculum is intended to provide knowledge and experience specific to coaching/leadership, exercise and performance testing, program design and implementation, professionalism, and facility and personnel management.
+Our strength and conditioning graduates have been accepted into outstanding graduate programs.

 This course introduces students to the management and leadership opportunities and skills required in the sport and fitness industry.
 The applied skills of organizational planning, human resource management, problem solving, communication and motivation in a sport leadership context are the primary focus in this course.
 (3 credits; alternate years, consult department)